-In some professions, such as media, fashion, law firms, and politics, unpaid internships are accepted as the only way to get a foot in the door and start a career.
-But the value of unpaid internships has been hotly debated.
-Are unpaid internships useful or are they exploitative and should therefore be banned?
+In some professions, such as media, fashion, law, and politics, among others, unpaid internships are accepted as the only way to get a foot in the door and start a career.
+But the value of unpaid internships has been hotly debated over the years.
+Are they useful or exploitative?
+And if the latter is true, should unpaid internships therefore be banned?

 Here are three arguments for and three arguments against banning unpaid internships.